burgess01/top/README.md

 ## Running GatorGrade Checks

-This repository is able to be automatically assesed using GatorGrade.
-These checks can be run from the repository's base directory by running the command ```gatorgrade --config config/gatorgrade.yml``` in the base directory if you have gatorgrade installed.
+This repository is able to be automatically assessed using GatorGrade.
+These checks can be run from the repository's base directory by running the command ```gatorgrade --config config/gatorgrade.yml``` in the base directory if you have GatorGrade installed.
 If you do not have GatorGrade installed yet on your local machine, you can install it by using the command ```pip install gatorgrade```.

 These checks ensure that files are formatted correctly with proficient levels of polish and also run without crashing.
-They are very useful both during and after development.
+GatorGrade checks are  useful both during and after development.